doingweb/git-your-best-friend-ever/slides/what-is-git-snapshots.md

 note:

+The data structure representing a snapshot is a *commit*.

-Do some work, make a commit
+Do some work, make a commit.

+Commits live inside of a *repository*.